uqcyber/NodeJSFuzzing/README.md

 ### 5. Apostrophe boilerplate
 https://github.com/apostrophecms/apostrophe-boilerplate

-It also uses docker-compose -> similar to NodeGoat.Note that this also use docker volumes.
+It also uses docker-compose -> similar to NodeGoat.
+Note that this also use docker volumes.
 When tested on Oracle Linux Server 7.9, there is a permission error because of selinux enabled.
 Overcome by adding `:z` flag after each volume in `docker-compoes.yml`

 Solution taken from [stackoverflow](https://stackoverflow.com/questions/44139279/docker-mounting-volume-with-permission-denied)